Coveo for ServiceNow FAQ

 Does Coveo for ServiceNow Support ServiceNow Permissions?

-Coveo for ServiceNow doesn’t currently support ServiceNow permissions.
-However, you can replicate these permissions using query filters.
+Coveo for ServiceNow only partially supports ServiceNow permissions.
+Coveo supports ServiceNow base system roles, user criteria, ACLs, and domain separation.
+Coveo does not support ServiceNow advanced (scripted) permissions.
+However, you can replicate the advanced permissions using query filters.

 Does Coveo for ServiceNow Support ServiceNow Database Encryption?

 Yes, Coveo for ServiceNow can index the content of an encrypted ServiceNow database.